legan100/legan100/README.md

 - 👋 Hi, I’m @legan100
 - 👀 I’m interested in informatics especially new programmer language.
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on my africangame
+- 💞️ I’m looking to collaborate for the game "Crime of Aldavia"
 - 📫 You can reach me at my email contact@niconagel.de.

 <!---